stylify/web/content/blog/material-theme-integration.md

 ### With Unplugin
 This part is for `@stylify/unplugin` exports: `stylifyVite`, `stylifyWebpack`, `stylifyEsbuild` and `stylifyRollup`.

-If you use unplugin in your project (Next.js, Nuxt.js, SvelteKit, Vite, Webpack, Rollup or any other), this guide is what you are looking for.
+If you use the Unplugin in your project (Next.js, Nuxt.js, SvelteKit, Vite, Webpack, Rollup or any other), this guide is what you are looking for:

-So in case you use one of them in your project, this is the configuration for it:

 ```js
 const stylifyConfig = {
 	compiler: {